 My phone has become my studio.
 In an attempt to hold on to time, slippery and amorphous, I rely on this ever-present and ubiquitous archive.
 I have an unhealthy attachment to my phone, for months I had recurring dreams of cracking its glass.
-My phone had taken the place of teeth in subconscious fears of bodily decline.
+In the place of teeth, my phone had begun to represent my subconscious fears of bodily decline.

 I do what everyone with a camera phone does, I take pictures with a regularity unmatched by any generation before.
-Mundane, weird, meaningless, pornographic, ridiculous, significant, pretty pictures.
-Plants and cats, clouds and sunsets, friends and not friends anymore, never friends again.
+Mundane, weird, meaningless, pornographic, stupid, significant, and mindlessly pretty pictures.
+Plants, cats, clouds, sunsets, friends and not friends anymore (never friends again).

-It was in following them backward that I saw something I hadn’t seen while living these moments.
+It was in following them backward that I saw something I hadn’t seen while occupied with living these moments.

-I made these moments physical objects, made them multiples, I gave myself something solid and never-ending to hold on to as I slowly dissolve.
+I manifested these moments into physical objects, made them multiples, when they fade they can be remade.
+I gave myself something solid and never-ending to hold on to as I slowly dissolve.

 Fuck those dragons.
 They don’t do shit.

 Photographic project, 2013-Ongoing.
-Images from public social media below.
+Images from public social media above.